awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-#### Restrict an IAM User to a Specific File System<a name="access-fs-condition-keys-ex-fs"></a>
+#### Restrict a User to a Specific File System<a name="access-fs-condition-keys-ex-fs"></a>

 To prevent a malicious algorithm using a user space client from accessing any file system directly in your account, you can restrict networking traffic by allowing ingress from a specific security group\.
-In the following example, the IAM user can only use the specified security group to access the file system:
+In the following example, the user can only use the specified security group to access the file system:

 ```
 {